AgnelSelvan/opengl_book/readMe.md

-### This is an example of creating a new window using SDL2 and OpenGL Setup
+### This is an example of creating a simple triangle using OpenGL and shaders